 • Use the home access feature to involve parents in the intervention process.
 Providing parents with a login increases the frequency of practise without adding to the school timetable.

 • A SENCO in Manchester noticed that TAs were skipping the offline lesson plans.
 To fix this, the SENCO held a breakfast briefing where they modelled a five-minute lesson plan on place value.
 They showed the TAs how to use physical base-ten blocks to represent the numbers on the screen.
-The TAs felt more confident in teaching the concepts, and the pupils' progress scores began to rise.
+The TAs felt more confident in teaching the concepts, and the learners' progress scores began to rise.

 Success Guide for School Implementation infographic for teachers